ufbx/ufbx.github.io/site/guide/basics/getting-started.md

 If you use MSVC or VSCode you can download [`ufbx.natvis`](https://github.com/bqqbarbhg/ufbx/blob/master/misc/ufbx.natvis) that lets you visualize the data structures used by *ufbx* in the debugger.

-Strings are represented using `ufbx_string`, you can treat `ufbx_string.data` as a null-terminated string.
+Strings are represented using `ufbx_string`, `ufbx_string.data` contains a pointer to a jnull-terminated UTF-8 string.
-You can also use `ufbx_string.length` to get the length of the string in bytes excluding the null-terminator.
+`ufbx_string.length` contains the length (number of bytes) excluding the null-terminator.
-In other languages strings are either represented as or are convertible to native strings.
+Bindings in other languages attempt to use a type close to their native string representation.

 All lists are represented as `struct ufbx_T_list { T *data; size_t count; }`.
 In non-C languages you can index and iterate the lists directly with bounds checking, unfortunately C does not support this so you need to use `list.data[index]` instead.

-All pointers that are not contained in `ufbx_T_list`, `ufbx_string`, `ufbx_blob` refer to a single object, or `NULL` if the pointer is specified with `ufbx_nullable`.
+All pointers that are not contained in `ufbx_T_list`, `ufbx_string`, `ufbx_blob` refer to a single object, or potentially `NULL` if the pointer is specified with `ufbx_nullable`.

 ## Interactive viewers